jackie-ho/car-repository/resources/02-programming-fundamentals-in-java/classes-lesson/readme.md

 	}
 ```

->Instructor Note: Students might have trouble with this because of the `null` needed.
-Good to pause, explain the next section and let them try again.

 ### Introduction: Getters and setters (5 minutes)
 In Java, there is a convention used called _getters and setters_.
 It is not a good idea to make _member variables_ public and so instead methods are defined to expose access.